bohanfang/bohanfang.github.io/syllabus.md

 Part III: Intersection Theory and Matrix Models

 This part introduces the intersection-theoretic problem that motivated Witten, and solves it using the combinatorial machinery and a surprising connection to physics.
-We will start with tautological classes on $\overline{\mathcal{M}}_{g,n}$ and define intersection numbers on $\overline{\mathcal M}_{g,n}$ and their generating functions.
+We will start with tautological classe, and then define intersection numbers on $\overline{\mathcal M}_{g,n}$ and their generating functions.

 Witten's Conjeture states that this generating function satisfies a series of partial differential equations, i.e. KdV hierarchy.
 Kontsevich's formula express this generating function in terms of ribbon graphs, which are also expressed by a matrix model.
 Kontsevich's proof eventually boils down to showing the integrable hierarchy for this matrix model.